qeesung/image2ascii/README.md

 Options:
   -c    Colored the ascii when output to the terminal (default true) -f string
-        Image filename to be convert
+        Image filename to be convert (default "docs/images/lufei.jpg") -g int
-  -g int
         Expected image height, -1 for image default height (default -1) -i    Reversed the ascii when output to the terminal -r float
-        Ratio to scale the image, ignored when use -w or -g (default 1) -s    Fit the terminal screen, ignored when use -w, -g, -r (default true) -w int
+        Ratio to scale the image, ignored when use -w or -g (default 1) -s    Fit the terminal screen, ignored when use -w, -g, -r (default true) -t    Stretch the picture to overspread the screen -w int
         Expected image width, -1 for image default width (default -1)
 ```